Nick-zhen/Recipe-full-stack-app/README.md

 - [ ] [To do list for advanced project](https://www.youtube.com/watch?v=TZ933D_RB8E)

 ## Assignemnt 3
-Im this assignemnt, I used toolkit to implement reducer instead of using tradiationl reducer.
+Im this assignemnt, I used toolkit to create reducer instead of using tradiationl reducer.
 ```js
 import { createSlice } from '@reduxjs/toolkit';
 import { REQUEST_STATE } from "../utils";